 The Pixie comes with an attractive cotton carrying case, and with every cup sold, one is donated to a woman in need by the company.
-Be aware that there is a bible verse printed inside the cup, which may be a positive or a negative for different customers.
-If you're looking for a basic, comfortable cup that removes best via the stem and that won't break the bank, this is a great option.
+Non-secular users may not appreciate that there is a bible verse printed inside the cup, so that's something to take note of.
+But if you're looking for a basic, comfortable, and affordable cup that removes best via the stem, this is a great option.

-If anyone can make menstrual cups cool, it's Saalt.
+If anyone can make menstrual cups cool, it's Saalt Menstrual Cup.
 You'll be drawn in by striking graphics and packaging, a selection of beautiful colors (seafoam green! desert blush!), and a carrying pouch that doesn't scream, "this is for a menstrual cup!"
-They back it up with a great product that's easy to use and high quality.
+They back it up with a great product that's high quality and easy to use.
 For those with lower cervixes, this cup's shorter body will make it sit properly without discomfort.
-Those with higher cervixes will like it too, though, because its long stem makes it accessible even if it's sitting higher up within you.
+Those with higher cervixes will like it too because its long stem makes it accessible even if it is sitting higher up within you.
 Its slightly softer silicone gives it a bit of added comfort, but it isn't so soft that we couldn't insert it easily.